dulapahv/CodeX/README.md

 pnpm test:e2e:report   # View test report
 ```

-> Note: Playwright will automatically run the server when running tests.

 ### Backend Testing

 Server-side tests are implemented using Jest.
 To run backend tests: